darothen/homepage/content/simple-ray-tracer-in-numbapro-cuda.md

 Title: Simple Ray Tracer in NumbaPro-CUDA
 Slug: simple-ray-tracer-in-numbapro-cuda
+Tags: python, cuda, algorithm, numba, gpgpu, cuda
 Date: 2015-06-11 22:07
 Modified: 2015-07-03 13:26
 Authors: Daniel Rothenberg

 For a long time, I've been looking for a good application of CUDA/GPGPU programming to some of the basic analysis I do in my research.
 Unfortunately, there really hasn't ever been any low-hanging fruit.
 That coupled with my desire to avoid pure C-programming at all costs was an ideal combination for avoiding learning the CUDA basics!

 That all changed last week and I decided to dive into things by working through [CUDA by Example].
 As an added bonus, I decided to port everything I learned to Python using [NumbaPro](http://docs.continuum.io/numbapro/), which enables extensions for very easily compiling CUDA kernels.

 One of the really neat little projects in [CUDA by Example] is a simple ray tracer viewing a scene with random spheres: